Paresis Hall

-Columbia Hall, commonly known as Paresis Hall, was a brothel and gay bar located in the Bowery, in New York City, in the 1890s.
-Located on the Bowery near Cooper Union, the Hall was owned by the gangster James T. Ellison.
+Columbia Hall, commonly known as Paresis Hall, was a brothel, gay bar and meeting spot for "inverts" located at 392 Bowery in Manhattan, New York City, in the 1890s.
+Located near Cooper Union, the hall was owned by the gangster James T. Ellison.

 Name

 Paresis Hall took its common nickname from general paresis, a term for syphilitic insanity.

 Jennie June wrote that the name "Paresis Hall" was the popular name, but androgynes disliked that name, and instead referred to it as "the Hall".
 June wrote that the term paresis was used as a general term for insanity, but also wrote that the name followed a superstition that androgynes could cause virile men to succumb to insanity, later discovered to be a side effect of advanced syphilis.

 Floors

 On the ground floor, Paresis Hall had a small bar room in front, and a small beer garden behind it.
 The two floors above the ground floor were rented out in small rooms.
+At least ten rooms above the bar were used for private encounters.